2022 Integrative Education Symposium

 2:30 - 3:00 pm: Afternoon Break

-Within one week of the course, the participant will be emailed a certificate of attendance following confirmation of attendance and completion of the self-evaluation.
+Live Webinar Attendance: Within one week of the course, the participant will be emailed a certificate of attendance following confirmation of live attendance and completion of the self-evaluation.
+The course must be attended in its entirety to be issued a certificate for live attendance; partial attendance certificates will not be issued.